BabitMF/bmf/bmf/docs/example/Example_GPUTranscode.md

 In the BMF, enabling GPU decoding is really simple.
 What you need to do is to add `"hwaccel": "cuda"` in the `"video_params"`.

 You should note that if you use GPU to decode videos, the decoded frames are in the GPU memory.
-So if you want to manipulate at the cpu side, don't forget copy these frames into cpu memory.
+So if you want to manipulate them at the cpu side, don't forget to copy these frames into cpu memory.
 In the BMF, you can set GPU decoding followed by a `cpu_gpu_trans_module` or followed by a `hwdownload` filter.

 See more details in the `test_gpu_decode()`.

 ## Encode

-In the BMF, you can add `"codec": "h264_nvenc"` or `"codec": "h264_hevc"` in the encode module's `video_params` to enable GPU encoding.
+In the BMF, you can add `"codec": "h264_nvenc"` or `"codec": "hevc_nvenc"` in the encode module's `video_params` to enable GPU encoding.
 If the inputs of the encoder are in the GPU memory, you should add `"pix_fmt": "cuda"` to the `video_params`.

 See more details in the `test_gpu_encode()` and `test_gpu_transcode()`.